Caltech-IPAC/firefly/README.md

 ## Firefly Framework

+Firefly started as a set of archive-specific applications at [IRSA](https://irsa.ipac.caltech.edu) and was then generalized to serve data from many different archives at IRSA (and beyond).
+It was open sourced in 2015.

+Firefly is designed to build complex web-based front-end applications making use of reusable [React](https://reactjs.org) components to enable accessing and exploring astronomical data with advanced data visualization capabilities.

+The visualization provides users with an integrated experience with brushing and linking capabilities among images, catalogs, and plots.
+Firefly is used in [IRSA](https://irsa.ipac.caltech.edu) GUIs to query and visualize data from missions such as [WISE](https://irsa.ipac.caltech.edu/applications/wise/), [Spitzer](https://irsa.ipac.caltech.edu/applications/Spitzer/SHA/), [SOFIA](https://irsa.ipac.caltech.edu/applications/sofia/), [ZTF](https://irsa.ipac.caltech.edu/applications/ztf/), [PTF](https://irsa.ipac.caltech.edu/applications/ptf/), etc. and a large number of heavily used contributed data products from a diverse set of astrophysics projects.
+It is also used in various user interfaces of the NASA Exoplanet Science Institute ([NExScI](https://nexsci.caltech.edu)) and the NASA/IPAC Extragalactic Database ([NED](https://ned.ipac.caltech.edu)), as well as to construct the Portal Aspect of the Vera C. Rubin Observatory Science Platform.

 Firefly is being reused for various archives because it is a framework of archive components.
 This has allowed us to implement multiple archive systems at a fraction of the cost of the first system, Spitzer Heritage Archive.
 Firefly has undergone an extensive re-write since then, adopted React/Redux framework for the client side, making it much easier to work with other JavaScript libraries.
 Firefly's general scientific visualizations are based on the Plotly.js graphing library.

 ### Firefly Viewer